Why Trees Can Make You Happier

 Research also suggests that being in nature and around trees just makes us kinder to other people.

 In one research study, it was noted that people who study trees (much like our tree care specialists) felt a feeling of awe and inspiration.
 They tended to feel that life had more meaning and felt a sense that there was something in the universe that had a greater play in our lives.
 They also felt a greater sense of connection, not only with nature, but with their fellow humans.

 For many of these reasons above, I try to get into nature as often as possible and try to be around trees.
 That might be taking a walk in a park that is heavily wooded or going hiking in a forested area in the Colorado mountains.
 I also touch trees and connect with them.

 Many of our tree care professionals also like to take care of trees in their yard or plant a tree.
 That way they can enjoy all of the psychological benefits fo trees right there in their own property.

-When it’s time for you to act, and you are in need of Denver Tree Service, give Urban Forestry Tree Service a call for a free estimate.
+So when it’s time for a tree trim, and you are in need of Denver tree services, give Urban Forestry Tree Service a call for a free estimate.
 In the meantime, visit some of our other links below to learn more about other benefits of trees!